OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 Once the node is synchronized, you can proceed with optional steps listed below, if they apply to your use-case.

 ### Optional configuration steps

+#### Expose node to public network

-- By default, node runs in "poll" mode, which means it is fetching new blocks from peers periodically (by default every minute).
-If you want the node to participate in node gossip and receive blocks and transactions as soon as they're propagated throughout the network, you need to:
+By default, node runs in "pull" mode, which means it is fetching new blocks from peers periodically (by default every minute).
+If you want the node to participate in node communication (which is a prerequisite for validators as well) and receive blocks and transactions as soon as they're propagated throughout the network, you need to:

 - Have a DNS name, as an [A record](https://en.wikipedia.org/wiki/List_of_DNS_record_types), pointing to the IP of the server on which your node is running.

-    - Configure DNS name and port (default is `25718`) as `PublicAddress` in node configuration file (refer to the [node environment document](NodeEnvironment.md#configuration-file) for more details).
+- Configure DNS name and port (default is `25718`) as `PublicAddress` in node configuration file (`Config.json` - refer to the [node environment document](NodeEnvironment.md#configuration-file) for more details).
     - Stop the node.
     - Open configuration file in text editor (e.g. `nano` or `vim`).
         ```bash
         sudo nano /var/lib/own/blockchain/public/node/ins1/Config.json
         ```
     - Add an entry with the public DNS name and port pointing to your node.
         ```json
         "PublicAddress": "my-node-name.my-domain.com:25718"
         ```
     - Save the file.
     - Start the node.

 - Ensure node is reachable from public network through configured `PublicAddress` (depending on your environment, this might involve configuring DNS entries and firewall ports).
+    - Default port node is using to communicate with peers is `25718`.
+    - Default port for node API is `10717`.
+    - Easiest way to check if your node is accessible from public network is to try to access its API (e.g. http://my-node-name.my-domain.com:10717/stats).

+#### Configure node as validator

-- To configure the node as validator, please refer to the [validator configuration document](ValidatorConfiguration.md).
+To configure the node as validator, please refer to the [validator configuration document](ValidatorConfiguration.md).